Nakia Venant: 14-Year-Old Girl Does The Unthinkable While Streaming For Two Hours On Facebook Live

 Christine Chen released a statement on behalf of the company and its efforts to intervene where live streams are concerned.
 Chen also urged social media users to contact law enforcement or first responders if they notice disturbing activity on the network.
 “We also suggest people contact law enforcement or emergency services themselves if they become aware of something where the authorities can help,” Chen said in a statement to the Miami Herald.

 The death of Nakia Venant follows a disturbingly similar Facebook incident that occurred two weeks ago.
 On Jan.
 12, 12-year-old Katelyn Nicole Davis live streamed her suicide in the front yard of her home.
 The tormented teen claimed she’d been suffering sexual abuse at the hands of an unnamed family member.
 So, she opted to end her life.
 However, the nightmare didn’t stop there.
-After she committed suicide, the video continued for approximately 20 minutes with her lifeless body hanging from the tree.
+After she had committed suicide, the video continued for approximately 20 minutes with her lifeless body hanging from the tree.
 Then, to make matters worse, the video reportedly continued to circulate online even after it was removed from Facebook.

 Outrage Over Katelyn Nicole Davis Video Suicide Misses the Point https://t.co/LGfQ9W1rhD #psychology #healthnews